 Food left lying around at work is an open invitation to ants, cockroaches and rodents so it is helpful to have a pest control business on call.

 Fire Protection/Electrical testing/Emergency training

-Depending on the size of your business, you may need fire wardens as well as first aid attendants and WHS representatives, all of whom will most likely need to be formally trained.
+Depending on the size of your business, you may need fire wardens as well as first aid attendants and WHS representatives, all of whom will need formal training.

-Your premises may have installed fire system which are regularly tested by a qualified person.
-In a large complex, this should be arranged by the building manager, at your expense.
-Smaller premises may have to organise these checks themselves.
+Your building may have a fire safety system installed which should be regularly tested by a qualified person.
+In a large complex, this would be arranged by the building manager, at your expense.
+Smaller premises may have to organise the safety checks themselves.